 It is important to fine tune your technique in your chosen sport.
 Most sport involves repetitive movement, which if not done correctly, can lead to overuse injuries.

-Avoid early specialisation in 1 sport
+Avoid early specialisation in one sport

 It has been shown that early specialisation in 1 sport before the age of 16 can be detrimental to the child and cause a large amount of injuries.
 This is because of the repetitive nature of sport combined with the immaturity of the musculo-skeletal system in people younger than 16.
 It is far better to take part in a variety of sport so that your body can have a more rounded development of the musculo-skeletal system.